Getting Better Cellular Data Speeds

 Signal Quality

-While the number of bars your device displays is not a direct indicator of the speeds you'll receive (we'll get into that a bit below), they are a decent indicator of the quality of your signal.
+While the number of bars your device displays is not a direct indicator of the speeds you'll receive (we'll discuss this further below), it is a decent indicator of the overall strength of your signal.

-If you have a strong signal, you stand better odds of not only having a faster connection but a more stable & reliable connection with less drops outs and variations.
+If you have a strong signal, you stand a better chance of not only having a faster connection but also a more stable and reliable connection with fewer dropouts and variations.

 Distance

-The further you are from the tower, the weaker your signal might be and thus your performance declines.
-You can help bridge the distance with stronger antennas and boosters.
+The further you are from the tower, the weaker your signal gets - and thus, your performance declines.
+Antennas and, in some cases, signal boosters can help compensate.

 Nothing improves a wireless signal more than having nothing but air between the tower and the antenna you are using for your cellular device.